 China for economic reasons.
 The cost of doing business in China, as well as competition with Chinese companies, has significantly increased in recent years.
-As a result, Samsung Electronics shifted much of its communication equipment production from Shenzhen in 2018 and from Tianjin in 2019, and its personal computer plant from Suzhou in 2020 to other emerging countries like Vietnam or India.
-South Korean analysts argue that South Korean chip-makers still have time to shift out of China while maintaining a comparative advantage over Chinese competitors.
-Given the bigger potential loss for China in case of decoupling, China is unlikely to launch economic retaliation targeting the semiconductor sector easily.
-Perhaps for these reasons, most South Korean companies support South Korea's joining Chip 4.
+As a result, Samsung Electronics shifted much of its communication equipment production from Shenzhen in 2018 and from Tianjin in 2019, and its personal computer plant from Suzhou in 2020 to other emerging countries like Vietnam or India.34 South Korean analysts argue that South Korean chip-makers still have time to shift out of China while maintaining a comparative advantage over Chinese competitors.35 Given the bigger potential loss for China in case of decoupling, China is unlikely to launch economic retaliation targeting the semiconductor sector easily.36 Perhaps for these reasons, most South Korean companies support South Korea's joining Chip 4.37

 China still possesses many tools of economic coercion in the sectors other than semiconductor.
-For example, South Korea imported 83.5 % of lithium hydroxide, a key material used to make rechargeable batteries, and 100% of magnesium, which is used for vehicle light panels, from China in 2021.
-These statistics imply that China can significantly hurt South Korea's major industries by banning the exports of these key materials.
+For example, South Korea imported 83.5 % of lithium hydroxide, a key material used to make rechargeable batteries, and 100% of magnesium, which is used for vehicle light panels, from China in 2021.38 These statistics imply that China can significantly hurt South Korea's major industries by banning the exports of these key materials.
 Beijing has signaled its willingness to adopt such measures.
-The editorial of Global Times explicitly warned that "South Korea's joining the US-led "anti-China camp"...will only damage South Korea's vital interests and destroy its economic outlook."
-After the US-South Korea summit in May 2022, another Global Times editorial wrote, "The Yoon administration must be fully aware that China has many means to counteract South Korea...,it will be [Seoul] which will ultimately pay the price."
-South Korea's other coercion, but the South Korea government still has to worry about China's retaliatory measures in other sectors.
+The editorial of Global Times explicitly warned that "South Korea's joining the US-led "anti-China camp"...will only damage South Korea's vital interests and destroy its economic outlook."39 After the US-South Korea summit in May 2022, another Global Times editorial wrote, "The Yoon administration must be fully aware that China has many means to counteract South Korea...,it will be [Seoul] which will ultimately pay the price."40 South Korea's chip-makers may not be the direct target of China's economic coercion, but the South Korean government still has to worry about China's retaliatory measures in other sectors.